How Often to Add Bacteria to Aquariums

 The necessity to add beneficial bacteria to a tank

-• Provide comfortable habitat for fish
+• Provide a comfortable habitat for fish

 • Good for fish flourishing